Hyperacusis

 Learn about Misophonia, which literally translates to “hatred of sound.”

-Hyperacusis is rare, occurring in an estimated 1 out of 50,000 people, but is increasing in occurrence due to loud noise exposure.
+Hyperacusis is rare, occurring in an estimated 1 out of 50,000 people, but is increasing due to loud noise exposure.
 Some people find it a minor annoyance, while others struggle to live a healthy and happy life with hyperacusis.
 If you believe you suffer from the condition, contact Sound Relief for hyperacusis diagnosis and treatment.

 Types of Hyperacusis